transmissions11/chug-splash/README.md

 }
 ```

+See that?
+It's you're basically just **signing a single 32 byte hash and it authorizes the entire deployment**.
 `_transactionBundleHash` is a simple 32 byte hash onion commitment to a series of transactions.
 We generate the hash onion from the bundle of transactions that you want to execute during the course of your deployment.
 We'll get to the exact details of the hash onion in a second.